AshesOfEther/vue-markdown-renderer/README.md

+**Warning:** This package is deprecated, and uses a vulnerable version of Marked.
+It will not receive any updates.
+Moving away from it is highly recommended.

 # Vue Markdown Renderer

 This is a customizable Vue component that parses Markdown and renders the output.
 It differs from just using a parser directly and binding the output to `v-html` in that the output is rendered like any other components which is faster and allows you to for example use `v-simple-table` instead of `table` for tables when using Vuetify.